andyp1xe1/vidlang/README.md

 Our VidLang DSL offers a straightforward approach to video and audio manipulation, centered around a pipeline-oriented methodology.
 Programs written in our DSL consist of commands, which can be chained together using the familiar pipe operator (`|>`).
 Tracks, representing audio and video streams, serve as the primary data type.
 Our language facilitates variable assignment, list construction, and the creation of subexpressions, enabling complex and parameterized operations.
 The global `stream` variable stores the result of the most recent pipeline.
 The self-reference operator `*` enables the construction of mutable statements.

-A code example showcasing a range of features:
 ```
 #!/bin/venv vidlang